cloud-gov/cg-site/_docs/ops/runbook/upgrading-aws-es.md

 title: Upgrading AWS ES instance for Migration
 ---

-There instructions is here to outline on how to assist a customer in upgrading their AWS ES 6.8 migration instance to AWS ES 7.4.
+These instructions outline how to assist a customer in upgrading their AWS ES 6.8 migration instance to AWS ES 7.4.

 ## Check Upgrade Eligibility
 1. Go to the Elasticsearch Service in the AWS Console